Aston Martin Racing Cars:

 Model by SPARK 1/43

 Aston Martin DBR1/300 (Le Mans, 1959): After a DNF at the Nurburgring 1000 Km, Aston Martin installed a freshly rebuilt engine in Whiteheads car prior to Le Mans.
 That engine failed on the first day of practice and John Wyer loaned him a spare seven-main engine used in the factory cars.
-Not as fast as the factory entries, Whitehead/Naylor had held 10th place before Naylor rolled the car at Maison Blanche in the 5th hour.
+Not as fast as the factory entries, Whitehead/Brian Naylor had held 10th place before Naylor rolled the car at Maison Blanche in the 5th hour.
 Before marshals had reacted to the accident, two other cars hit the wrecked Aston, truly and definitively ending its race, ultimately won by one of its factory siblings.

 Model by SPARK 1/43